libertas-primordium/try-until/README.md

 await TryUntil.retryAndConsole(funct,params,context) // Send error to console.error() and retry
 await TryUntil.retryAndThrow(funct,params,context) // Throw new Error() and retry
 ```
 `funct`: The web request method to be used.
+It needs to be passed as a function object, without the ().

 `params`: A single string or an array of parameters needed when calling the method.